 3. Legumes: Include lentils, chickpeas, and beans in your meals for a dose of galactooligosaccharides (GOS).

-4. Fruits and Vegetables: Load up on fruits and vegetables like bananas, onions, garlic, asparagus, and leeks.
+4. Fruits and Vegetables: Eat a variety of fruits and vegetables, such as bananas, onions, garlic, asparagus, and leeks.

 Conclusion

-Menopause is a natural phase in a woman's life, and while it brings about significant changes, it doesn't mean you have to endure its challenges without support.
+Menopause symptoms are all a natural phase in a woman's life, and while menopause brings about significant changes, it doesn't mean you have to endure its challenges without support.

 By incorporating prebiotics into your diet, you can nourish your gut microbiome, potentially alleviating some of the symptoms associated with menopause, and supporting your overall health and well-being during this transformative time.